reowst/sdk/FAQ.md

 ## What is Network Next?

-Network Next is a marketplace for premium network transit.
+Network Next is the marketplace for premium network transit.

 ## Why use Network Next?